Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Do I Need A CPU With Integrated Graphics If I Have A GPU? | cpugpunerds.com

 You may also need some converters to get the display on your display monitor (LCD or LED).
-The company that sends you the electricity bill will also charge more because the external GPUs nowadays consume from 70 to 250 watts.
+The company that sends you the electricity bill will charge more because the external GPUs nowadays consume 70 to 250 watts.
 And after every 1000 watts, you have to pay the unit charges.

 The last but not least reason for buying such a GPU is the increased battery life of your laptop and computer connected to a UPS inverter or other battery-based power source.
 In addition, the graphics processing system is integrated with your CPU, so it does not need any external power supply.